A NASA scientist is behind bars. But Trump isn't tweeting about it.

 “When I read the newspapers, I feel frustrated sometimes like they’re only trying to save Brunson but not us,” said his wife, Kubra Golge, who like her husband is a dual U.S.-Turkish citizen.

-The couple and their two sons were visiting Turkey in July 2016, she said, when her husband was detained by police amid accusations he was involved in a failed coup.
+Serkan and Kubra Golge were visiting Turkey with their two sons in July 2016 when the scientist was detained by police amid accusations he was involved in a failed coup.

 Some 50,000 people have been arrested and more than 110,000 others have been dismissed from government jobs since the coup, according to the Associated Press.